 Note that HSS can be used in combination with wireless P-TTL, but not when using the camera's on-board flash as the controller1.
 This may simply be a software limitation due to user interface design — wireless flash mode and high-speed sync mode are separate choices one may select from the various flash modes, rather than being independent switches.

-The Metz 58 AF-1 also has this limitation due to a bug in the current firmware.
+The Metz 58 AF-1 and AF-2 also have this limitation due to a bug in the current firmware.
 There are currently no known plans for an updated firmware to fix this issue.
 It works in HSS mode as a slave, however.